nnellans/terraform-guide/README.md

     }
   }
   ```
-  - If you needed to create multiple inline-blocks, then you may be tempted to just put the `count` parameter inside the inline-block.
+  - If you needed to create multiple inline-blocks, then you may be tempted to just put the `count` meta-argument inside the inline-block.
 However, that is NOT supported

-### Drawback 2:  Be careful when you remove a resource instance from the middle of the list
+### Issue 2:  Deleting a resource from the middle of a List is tricky
 - For example, say you used `count = 3` to create some users:
   - `user[0] = arnold`
   - `user[1] = sylvester`
   - `user[2] = jean-claude`
+  - `user[3] = chuck`
 - Now, say you deleted the middle resource `sylvester`.
 Every resource in the list after that will shift backwards in terms of index count, so you will be left with:
   - `user[0] = arnold`
   - `user[1] = jean-claude`
+  - `user[2] = chuck`
-  - This is a problem because terraform will need to delete the original `jean-claude[2]` and then create a new `jean-claude[1]`
+  - This is a problem because terraform will need to delete the original `jean-claude[2]` and then create a new `jean-claude[1]`.
+It will also have to delete the original `chuck[3]` and then create a new `chuck[2]`
-- **If you remove an item from the middle of the list, terraform will delete every resource after that item, and then it will recreate those resources again from scratch with new index values.**
+- **If you remove an item from the middle of the List, terraform will delete every resource after that item, and then it will recreate those resources again from scratch with new index values.**

 ### for_each Parameter
-- Inside of a resource you can use a parameter called `for_each`
+- Every terraform resource or module has a meta-argument that you can use called `for_each`
   ```terraform
   resource "azurerm_storage_account" "someSymbolicName" {
     for_each = var.Set or var.Map
   }
   ```
 - So, if your var.Set or var.Map has 5 entries, then you'll get 5 different copies of that Resource
 - List variables are NOT supported in Resource Block `for_each`.
-You must convert a List variable to a Set variable:  `for_each = toset(var.List)`
+You can convert a List variable to a Set variable:  `for_each = toset(var.List)`
 - `for_each` must reference hardcoded values, variables, data sources, and lists.
 It can NOT reference a value that needs to be computed
 - When you specify the `for_each` parameter on a resource, then you can use new variables inside that resource:  `each.key` and `each.value`
   - For a Set variable: